 This is another popular destination for both domestic and international tourists, especially Americans.
 As a matter-of-fact, it has become a popular destination for American retirees.
 Its proximity to Guadalajara makes it an attractive spot for residents from that city for weekend getaways.

-The third largest city of the country.
+The third-largest city in the country.
 Mexico’s industrial city par excellence.
 Some people would say there is nothing to do there.
-It is true it is not your typical tourist destination, but there are certainly things to do there.
+It is true Monterrey is not your typical tourist destination, but certainly, there are things to do there.
 It’s just a matter of looking.

 Finally, we have one more beach.
 “How many does Mexico have?”, you may be asking yourself at this point.
 The answer is lots, lots, lots!.
 We have beaches on both sides of the country and each one of them is unique.